 In 16:8 fasting, you are allowed to eat in the 8-hour window and fast for 16 hours.
 In 20:4 fasting you shrink your fasting window to just 4 hours.

 One meal a day is my personal favorite to rip the full benefits of fasting.
 OMAD meal includes only a single meal in a day.

 Intermittent fasting vs Calorie restriction

-Intermittent fasting and calorie-restricted diet are two different approaches to personal health, both have proven to be beneficial for improving body composition but both the diet pattern have different approaches to body health.
+Intermittent fasting and calorie-restricted diet are two different approaches to personal health, both have proven to be beneficial for improving body composition but both the diet pattern have different approaches to health.